Topics The 11th Japan-Taiwan Pharmaceutical Exchange Conference" was held.

 PMDA explained that the environment surrounding drug discovery in Japan has changed, that the number of new drugs originating from Japan has been decreasing, that drug discovery capabilities have been declining, and that PMDA has established a system to support drug development from the early stage.
 In order to improve access to innovative drugs and to deepen pharmaceutical cooperation between Japan, the U.S., and the EU, PMDA has established overseas offices in Asia and the U.S. He introduced that in Asia, PMDA is working with regulatory authorities, and in the U.S., PMDA is considering and promoting cooperation with industry, such as supporting development in Japan by venture companies and others.

-TFDA explained the latest trends in drug safety monitoring, regulations on the development of regenerative medicine, and decentralized clinical trials (DCT).
+The TFDA gave an Explanation of the latest trends in drug safety monitoring, regulations on the development of regenerative medicine, and decentralized clinical trials (DCT).
 Regarding the outlook for pharmaceuticals and medical devices, he introduced that information can be obtained more conveniently from platforms and that they are considering formulating policies with an eye to the future.
 He also talked about international regulatory collaboration, including quality control.

 Promotion of clinical trials using RWE/RWD